Emla Cream 5% 5g

 Usage and Instructions

 First, make sure the area of skin to be anaesthetised is clean and dry.
-Shave the area prior to application if necessary.
+Shave the area before application if necessary.

 Squeeze half a 5g tube of cream (about 2g) onto the procedure site, approximately the size of a 50p coin.